 Legal Self Help Resources Available on the Internet

 Over the past several years, numerous legal self-help programs have become available over the Internet.
 Several

-California law web-based tools are available at LSHS or may be accessed from any location.
+California law web-based tools are available at LSHC or may be accessed from any location.
 Here are links to some

 California Courts Self Help Center - This is the Judicial Council of California’s self help services website.